Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 These statistics are structured according to the timeout reasons given above.

 Currently, the Prover tracks the following statistics:
+ - nonlinear operations count
  - path count
- - nonlinear operations count
- - memory/storage complexity
+ - memory/storage complexity measures

 % For a very short summary we give one summarizing number for each of the
 % statistics, along with a LOW/MEDIUM/HIGH statement.
 This occurs as an INFO